stevhliu/transformers/docs/source/en/chat_templating.md

 </hfoption>
 </hfoptions>

-This guide explores chat templates in more detail, including how to add to and modify templates, using tools with a chat model, using retrieval-augmented generation (RAG) models, and how to write your own templates.
+This guide explores [`~PreTrainedTokenizerBase.apply_chat_template`] and chat templates in more detail.

 ## apply_chat_template

-A chat should be structured as a list of dictionaries with `role` and `content` keys.
+Chats should be structured as a list of dictionaries with `role` and `content` keys.
 The `role` key specifies the speaker (usually between you and the system), and the `content` key contains your message.
 For the system, the `content` is a high-level description of how the model should behave and respond when you're chatting with it.

 Pass your messages to [`~PreTrainedTokenizerBase.apply_chat_template`] to tokenize and format them.
 You can set [add_generation_prompt](https://huggingface.co/docs/transformers/internal/tokenization_utils#transformers.PreTrainedTokenizerBase.apply_chat_template.add_generation_prompt) to `True` to indicate the start of a message.